Reds notebook: Castellanos close to return

 LOOKING AHEAD: Reds fans hoping for big moves in the offseason might be disappointed.

-Cincinnati, which currently has a payroll of $129 million, has $80 million committed to five players -- Castellanos, Sonny Gray, Mike Moustakas, Eugenio Suarez, Joey Votto -- for 2022.
+Cincinnati, which currently has a payroll of $129 million, has $80 million committed to five players — Castellanos, Sonny Gray, Mike Moustakas, Eugenio Suarez and Joey Votto — for 2022.
 Castillo and Jesse Winker figure to receive significant raises in arbitration, leaving little room for major additions.

 Castellanos, however, can opt out of the final two years of his four-year deal, leaving $34 million on the table.